PostgreSQL

 Alternatively, you can add the domain to the list of Search Domains for the Mac computer so that when you connect, you need to provide only the server name.
 To update the list of Search Domains, go to System Preferences > Network > Advanced, and then open the DNS tab.

 Note: We don't recommend using pgBouncer since Tableau relies on stateful connections.
-If you must use pgBouncer with Tableau, you need to configure it in the following way.
+If you must use pgBouncer with Tableau, then you must also configure it in the following way.